actualbudget/docs/docs/experimental/simplefin-sync.md

 **Generate Setup Token for Actual**

-1. Create an account with SimpleFIN Bridge - https://beta-bridge.simplefin.org/ , by clicking "Get Started" and entering your email address.
+1. Create an account with [SimpleFIN Bridge](https://beta-bridge.simplefin.org/) by clicking "Get Started" and entering your email address.

 ![](/static/img/connecting-your-bank/connecting-your-bank-simplefin-01.png)